Today’s review is on the Parker 26C, a beautiful open-comb safety razor.

 Surprisingly, Parker doesn’t offer a warranty on their razors.
 We recommend purchasing through a reputable retailer that provides a gracious return policy should the razor not meet your expectations.

-The Parker 26C is priced at $30 – making it one of the cheapest safety razors on the market.
+The Parker 26C is priced at $30 – making it one of the most affordable open comb safety razors on the market.

 Here’s how it compares to other open-comb razors: